Charting Your Mental Health

 Other: positive activities with or without friends/family; communicating well with others; not angry at God or living life.

-On a 3-4 day:
+On a 3 or 4 day:

 Depression: Low; presence of a dark cloud looming

 Suicidal Ideation / Darkness: Only thoughts without action.
-Daydream about how & when to commit suicide, think about things to do to prep such as writing
+Daydream about how & when to commit suicide, think about things to do to prep, such as writing

 Prepping for SI: no